 The event will take place at the Rotterdam Ahoy Convention Centre and many of Europe’s most successful Eurovision nations will be taking part.
 The format for the 2021 edition should be a familiar one for regular viewers and it involves a preliminary stage which begins in the week leading up to the final.

-Scheduling is just being finalised and we’re expecting the semi finals to start on May 17th.
+Scheduling is just being finalised and the semi finals will happen on 18th and 20th May.
 There are, as you would expect, two semis in prospect and each of them has three separate stages for the contestants to negotiate.
 Countries in each half of the draw will have to make it through a Jury Show and a Family Show before finally heading to a live performance.
 Viewers can participate in the voting process as they look to send their favourites through.

 Waiting in the final are a series of countries who have already qualified for the main event.
 This is the finals night which will be held in the Netherlands this year and the countries that progress to this stage will sing their songs just once.

 At the end of this sequence, a brief interlude will follow before the voting begins.
-Each of the voting nations is able to allocate votes to 12 different contestants.
-Their favourite song will receive 12 points, their second favourite 11 points and this pattern will continue all the way down to their 12th favourite song which receives a solitary point.
+Each of the voting nations is able to allocate votes to 20 different contestants.
+Their favourite song will receive 12 points, their second favourite 10 points, then 8 points for the third favourite and this pattern will continue all the way down to their 12th favourite song which receives a solitary point.

 As we will see when we analyse the Eurovision 2021 betting odds, the market has already identified some favourites.
 Some of the contestants at the top of the outright betting are already through to the final stages while others have to make it past that tricky semi final phase.

 One of the reasons why Eurovision betting odds attract so much interest lies in the simplicity of the markets.
 This isn’t an event that carries scope for complex side bets so the odds for Eurovision tend to focus mainly on the outright winner.